NovoG93/sjtu_drone/README.md

 roslaunch sjtu_drone start.launch
 ```

-You sould now see the following:
+You should now see the following:

 ![Gazebo](img/drone.jpg)